Adobe Acrobat DC:

 The Right Adobe / Articulate Training For You

 Google Searching & Video Training - NOT Your Learning Style

-Get Into the Classroom with Live Instructor Led Training
+Get Into the Classroom with "Online Live Instructor Led" Training

-Harper Burnham & Associates are Adobe Certified Instructors (ACI), Adobe Certified Experts (ACE) and Certified Technical Trainers (CTT) since 1996
+Adobe Certified Instructor (ACI), Adobe Certified Expert (ACE) and Certified Technical Trainer (CTT) since 1996

 Adobe Certified Training - Why Settle for Less!